-The Group has a standard code and also agrees specific individual terms with certain suppliers.
+The Group has a standard policy and also agrees specific individual terms with certain suppliers.
 Payment is normally made in accordance with those terms, subject to the suppliers' own performance.
-The creditor days of the Group at the period end were 20 days (2010 - 44 days).
+The creditor days of the Group at the period end were 30 days (1 January 2012 - 20 days).
 The Company has no suppliers.